Gain the confidence, knowledge, and skills to work with any client

 The Certified Post Rehabilitation Specialist (CPRS) certification, created by expert Chris Gellert, is for the health and fitness professionals looking to learn, and truly understand the fundamentals of human movement, rehabilitation, exercise prescription, and periodization training while offering post rehabilitation training to post rehab clients.
 The CPRS will learn to recognize the clients they can work with, and those who must be referred to a medical professional.

-Post Rehabilitation Specialist’s usually work in health clubs, personal training studios, physical therapy and chiropractic clinics, and sports medicine centers, as well as in clients’ homes.
+Post Rehabilitation Specialist’s usually work in health clubs, personal training studios, physical therapy and chiropractic clinics, and sports medicine centres, as well as in clients’ homes.

 The CPRS is not to provide any form of medical treatment including physical therapy, chiropractic or massage therapy care.